Documentation: Map of Science

 You can use the Map to:

-• Track publication output, growth, and other trends across different research topics, whether general or specific.
-The Map’s filters can help you discover and analyze clusters of research about highly precise concepts - everything from robots that grow like vines to speech recognition in noisy environments.
+• Track scientific output, growth, and other trends across research disciplines and fields, as well as in emerging technology subjects.
+The Map’s filters can help you discover and analyze clusters of research about specific concepts - everything from high-entropy alloys for cryogenic applications to air quality prediction with ML models.

-• Learn about key countries, researchers, institutions, articles, and concepts in different areas of research.
+• Learn about key researchers, organizations, countries, publications, and concepts in different areas of research.

-• Identify the research areas with the fastest growth, largest influence, and other measures of impact.
+• Identify the research areas with the fastest growth and largest influence based on various measures of growth and impact.

-• Build powerful, complex filter combinations with the Map’s easy-to-use interface to quickly zero in on the most relevant topics and actors.
+• Build your own complex Map filter combinations to quickly zero in on the most relevant subjects and research organizations to you.

 Details and examples >>